 “It has always been a radical act to tell stories during dark times.
 They are the regenerative spaces of creation and renewal.
 As we experience a loss of connection to the earth we share stories that explore the timeless connections between ecology, culture and spirituality.”Emergence Magazine

-Zoom Regenerative – History and Past Events
+Zoom Regenerative – History of Events

 Zoom Regenerative was a finalist for ASBP Ideas for a Better Built Environment Award 2021.
 See our video here along with other great ideas (including ZR guests and friends!)

-ZR37 on the 14th September was part 1 to 1 connecting (our famed ZR format that has led to so many connections, collaborations, contracts and friendships) and part unconference approach to explore regenerative built environments in the light of the recent IPCC report.
+Zoom Regenerative 37 on the 14th September was part 1 to 1 connecting (our famed ZR format that has led to so many connections, collaborations, contracts and friendships) and part unconference approach to explore regenerative built environments in the light of the recent IPCC report.

-Zoom regenerative 36: What an Inspiring #zoomregenerative ‘unleashed’ to close out the spring ZR season.
+Zoom Regenerative 36: What an Inspiring #zoomregenerative ‘unleashed’ to close out the spring ZR season.
 A wonderful #Biophilia exploration and invigoration, through stories, thoughts, experiences, links, references, case studies and love of life.

 ZR Unleashed is our version of the unconference participant-driven meeting format

 Zoom Regenerative 35 welcomed Marc Sherratt from the City of Johannesburg, South Africa, sharing insights from his work at MSSA, (considered one of the leaders in the Green Building and sustainable architecture movement on the African continent) on themes dear to our hearts at ZR, those of place and ecology.

 Zoom Regen #34 Biophilia featured Joe Clancy co-author of the influential 14 Patterns of Biophilic Design and Principal Landscape Architect at WSP in the UK